mustafagolec/mustafagolec/README.md

 <h3 align="center">Hi There I'm Mustafa!</h3>

 <p align="left">
-  I'm currently studying on Full-Stack Web Developing.
+  I'm currently studying on Front-End Developing.
 I'm probably working on some projects while you reading this.
 </p>

 <h3 align="left">Languages and Tools:</h3>